 An abnormal test may indicate:

 - Irritation due to diaphragm use or recent sexual intercourse

 - Changes caused by your menstrual cycle

 If your abnormal Pap has a noncancerous cause, your cervix will most likely return to its normal, healthy state on its own.
-Your doctor will schedule you for a follow up test in the next few months.
+Your doctor will schedule you for a follow-up test in the next few months.
 If you have a second abnormal Pap, then you will need to undergo further testing to locate the cause.
-Your doctor may have you tested for HPV, a sexually-transmitted infection which is a common cause of cervical dysplasia.
+Your doctor may have you tested for HPV, a sexually-transmitted infection that is a common cause of cervical dysplasia.